 We’ve accomplished a lot as unpaid volunteers, but we need additional funding to keep up the fight.
 We have a nonprofit fiscal agent, Resource Renewal.
 Donations to support our efforts are tax-deductible.

 We also need letters of support.
-Please write to California lawmakers; Resources Secretary John Laird; the Tahoe Regional Planning Board; and the Director of State Parks Major General Anthony Jackson, asking them to preserve Washoe Meadows State Parks.
+Please write to California lawmakers; Resources Secretary John Laird; the Tahoe Regional Planning Board; and the Director of State Parks Lisa Magnet, asking them to preserve Washoe Meadows State Parks.

 Washoe Meadows State Parks belongs to the people of California, not well-connected business interests.
 Sacrificing Washoe Meadows State Park sets a dangerous precedent for State Parks, and for the future of Lake Tahoe; the land, water and wildlife in the Tahoe Basin; families who now use the park; and those who treasure the its natural wonders.